hasinhayder/bookmark.py/readme.md

 - `bookmark --remove` - Remove current directory's bookmark
 - `bookmark --list` - List bookmarks and select one (outputs path)
 - `bookmark --open` - List bookmarks and open selected one in Finder
-- `bookmark --go` - Navigate to bookmarked directory (outputs path for shell)
 - `bookmark --listall` - Display all bookmarks with their full paths
 - `bookmark --debug` - Open bookmarks file in VS Code for editing
 - `bookmark --flush` - Clear all bookmarks permanently